samanazadi1996/ReCaptcha/README.md

 ```

-- Now you can add the `ValidateCaptcha` attribute [to your action method](/src/Presentation/Controllers/HomeController.cs) to verify the entered security code:
+- Now you can add the `ReChaptchaValidator` attribute [to your action method](/src/Presentation/Controllers/HomeController.cs) to verify the entered security code:

 ```csharp